bansalkanav/Ultimate-Data-Science-Toolkit---From-Python-Basics-to-GenerativeAI/Module 5 - MLOPs/4. Orchestrate ML Pipeline/README.md

-# Managing Machine Learning Work Flows using Prefect 2.0
+# Managing Machine Learning Workflows using Prefect 2.0

 ## In this repository, you will find three versions of app.